Addiction Isn’t “The” Problem

 Trauma and its Connection to Addiction

 The National Comorbidity Study shows that as many as 46% of people with either PTSD or a substance use disorder also have the other condition.
-The research from this same study also suggests that trauma is more likely to occur before drug or alcohol abuse rather than after it occurs.
+The research from this same study also suggests that trauma is more likely to occur before drug or alcohol dependence rather than after it occurs.

-Even if you don't meet the criteria for an official diagnosis of Post Traumatic Stress Disorder, it is still helpful to recognize that trauma may affect your life and your substance abuse patterns in significant ways.
+Even if you don't meet the criteria for an official diagnosis of Post Traumatic Stress Disorder, it is still helpful to recognize that trauma may affect your life and your substance use patterns in significant ways.

 Can you allow yourself to consider that addiction may be just one of the symptoms of “the problem” of unidentified or unresolved trauma?

-If you allow your perspective to shift in this way, it opens up more compassion for yourself and more understanding about your patterns of substance abuse.
+If you allow your perspective to shift in this way, it opens up more compassion for yourself and more understanding about your patterns of substance misuse.
 It just might help you move in the direction of making a lasting and positive change in your life and your addiction.